Clementine696/Clementine696/README.md

 ## About me

 - ✋🏻 I'm Kanate Boonsiri or you can call me Mask.
-- 🌱 I'm a 4th year student in applied computer science, KMUTT.
+- 🌱 I'm a new graduated student in applied computer science, KMUTT.
 - 🔭 I’m currently working on MERN.
 - 💬 I'm interested in Full-Stack Development and Data Science.
 - 💻 I love and enjoy coding!